Around Milos Expedition

 Camping stoves will be provided for the group – one per 3-4 persons.
-The Trangia stove includes 2 pots, a kettle and a frying pan.
+The Trangia stove includes 2 x 2lt pots, a kettle and a frying pan.
 The stoves are powered by gas canisters with a screw-on fitting, readily available in local supermarkets.
-You are welcome to bring your own stove.
+You are welcome to bring your own stove, if you prefer.

 What to wear

 For paddling, shorts and a shirt will be sufficient on most days.
-A cagoule (waterproof paddling jacket) and neoprene trousers or similar may be required if it’s windy or overcast.
+A cagoule (waterproof paddling jacket) and neoprene trousers or similar will be required if it’s windy or overcast.